isomerpages/seab-corp/news/press-releases/_posts/2018-01-05-post-Release of 2017 Singapore Cambridge GCE O Level Examination Results and 2018 JAE.md

 will not be eligible to participate in the JAE.</p>
 <p>9.
 Students who do not meet the JC admission criteria may take part in
 the JAE to apply for courses which they are eligible for.
-More details on DSA-JC can be found at <a href="https://www.moe.gov.sg/admissions/direct-admissions/dsa-jc" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/admissions/direct-admissions/dsa-jc</a>.</p>
+More details on DSA-JC can be found at https://www.moe.gov.sg/admissions/direct-admissions/dsa-jc.</p>
 <p><strong>Early Admissions Exercise – Polytechnics</strong>
 </p>
 <p>10.
 Students who had accepted conditional offers to a polytechnic course